steffbue/unikernel-benchmark/README.md

 ./measure-disk-execution-time.sh
 ```

 After measuring every metric, you can create plots for them by executing ./create-plots.sh.
+The plots can be found in unikernel-benchmark/src/results.
 (Make sure to not execute more than one execution script at the same time)

 ## Benchmark Cleanup